jonthorell/QuizGame/README.md

 I was not aware of that when I decided to use XMLHttpRequest() to grab data from external files.
 I only got aware of it when lighthouse complained about it.
 Something that needs adressing to be sure, but unfortunately I do not have the time to research and implement an alternative approach before deadline.

 It would not surprise me if the lower score in performance and best-practices go hand-in-hand, but I do not (yet) know how to pin-point where in my javascript where timing optimizations need to be put in place.
-There is surely a very good reason why XMLHttpRequest() is being deprecated.
+There is surely a very good reason why XMLHttpRequest() is being deprecated so that is why I would not be surprised if that could affect the performance score as well.

-As of now, the code works.
-Although it is not future-proof.
+As of now, the code works, although it is not future-proof.

 Lighthouse score for the no-javascript page: